leminhyen2/Practical-Japanese-NMT/README.md

 [harikc456 Subtitle Dataset](https://github.com/harikc456/anime-subs-mapping "harikc456 Subtitle Dataset"): contained around 500k subtitles lines from anime.
 Data is in the form of CSV.

+NMT Benchmark Resources:

+[WMT Testset](https://data.statmt.org/wmt20/translation-task/ "WMT Testset"): WMT is a conference/competition of various domains (news, medical, etc) and language-pairs.
+By changing the year in the URL from wmt20 to wmt19 for example you can get data from previous years.
+This is helpful if you want to test your data and method against the published papers.

 [Otaku Benchmark](https://github.com/leminhyen2/Otaku-Benchmark "Otaku Benchmark"): my own repo to evaluate NMT quality and soon other related domains about manga, video game, anime, etc

 - ### Interesting NMT techniques: